-Hospitals are a vital component of any EMS system.
+Hospitals are a vital component of any Emergency Medical Services (EMS) system.
 While most people think that EMS stops at the hospital’s emergency department, the reality is that EMS is fully integrated into the hospital system, as well as the entire health care system.
 Procedures performed by EMS providers in the field can have a huge impact on the patient’s long term outcome.
 As a result hospitals are very much interested and supportive of EMS.
 One area that is vital to improving patient outcomes is in the field of trauma, and the District Trauma System.

 Injury Surveillance Advisory Committee

-As part of our overall trauma system improvement process the District of Columbia the Department of Health has formed an Injury Surveillance Advisory Committee.
+As part of our overall trauma system improvement process the District of Columbia Department of Health has formed an Injury Surveillance Advisory Committee.
 The purpose of this committee is to:

 - Develop a Trauma System Plan for the District of Columbia consistent with Best Practices and National Standard Guidelines such as the American College of Surgeons Committee on Trauma and the American Burn Association;